Burkina Faso v Gabon

-André Biyogo Poko (Gabon) wins a free kick in the attacking half.
+Axel Méyé (Gabon) wins a free kick in the attacking half.

 Line-ups